roomasa/Pewlett_Hackard-Analysis/README.md

 ## Results

 Over 90,000 employees will reach retirment age in the near future.
-About a third of these, 32.5% will be senior engineers, another third (31.2%) will be senior staff. .
-See counts below by title name (also see table retiring_titles).
+About a third of these, 32.5% will be senior engineers, another third (31.2%) will be senior staff.
+See all counts by title name in table named "retiring_titles".

 There are 1,550 current employees who would be eligible for a possible mentorship program.
 See table namned mentorship_eligibility to see further details of these employees including their title name.